GSA/digitalgov.gov/content/events/2019/11/2019-11-19-socialgov-talk-reaching-small-businesses-in-digital-environment.md

 ---
-slug: 1119-socialgov-talk-reaching-small-businesses-in-digital-environment
+slug: socialgov-talk-reaching-small-businesses-in-digital-environment
-title: '11&#x2F;19 Socialgov Talk&#58; Reaching Small Businesses in the Digital Environment'
+title: 'SocialGov Talk&#58; Reaching Small Businesses in the Digital Environment'
 summary: 'In this webinar, the social media experts from the U&#46;S&#46; Small Business Administration will discuss how they find and communicate with small businesses on their social media platforms&#46;'
 featured_image:
   uid:
   alt: ''